• Skip to primary navigation

 • On a lightly floured work surface, roll the thawed pastry dough sheet into a 12-inch square.
 Using a pastry brush, brush half of the oil over its top surface.

-• Sprinkle half of each the cheese, salt and cayenne over half of the pastry sheet.
+• Sprinkle half of both cheeses, and half of both the salt and cayenne over half of the pastry sheet.
 Fold the other half of the pastry sheet over the part covered in cheese.
-Roll the dough again 10 – 12 times, keeping the rectangular shape.

 Reader Interactions